 As Good as It Gets probably has one of worse portrayal of OCD of the bunch.
 However, looking at As Good as It Gets as an example of reality on any subject is such a ludicrous notion that it makes it all the more enjoyable to just see it as a romantic comedy with some dark themes.

-Although he has many superficial symptoms (he’s a hand washer, wears gloves that he promptly throws away), the lead character of Melvin Udall seems too abrasive to have OCD.
+Although he has many superficial symptoms (he’s a hand washer, wears gloves that he promptly throws away), the lead character of Melvin Udall seems to have an abrasive personality that is not connected to OCD.
 This isn’t to say that there aren’t mean or insensitive people with OCD, but that nobody with the condition would necessarily act in the way Udall does.
 For example, why would Udall shove a dog down a garbage shoot rather than avoiding it altogether?
 It seems like a lot more trouble than it’s worth.
 Noah C. Berman PHD pointed out that “Melvin’s over-the-top eccentricities obscure the boundary between what is quirky and what is OCD” and that his self-absorbed personality suggests other mental disorders.
 Berman also points out that when the filmmakers do actually portray OCD, it’s fairly accurate.

 Nicholson won the Oscar for his performance in this film.
 While it’s not always an accurate portrayal, he gives his usual good comedic performance as that type of character.